 We periodically evaluate the realizability of our net deferred tax assets.
 Our tax accruals are analyzed periodically and adjustments are made as events occur to warrant such adjustment.
-On January 5, 2016, the Israeli Parliament officially published the Law for the Amendment of the Israeli Tax Ordinance (Amendment 216), that reduces the standard corporate income tax rate from 26.5% to 25%.
-The amendment was entered into force on January 1, 2016 and the 25% corporate tax rate will apply to income that was generated from that day onwards.
-The reduced rate is contributing additional tax benefits to our total income tax benefit for the period ended March 31, 2016.
+On December 29, 2016, the Israeli Parliament reduced the standard corporate income tax rate from 25% to 24%, effective January 1, 2017 and 23% effective January 1, 2018.
+The new rates have been used in determining Income tax (provision) benefit in 2017.

 Revenue recognition.
 Revenue for laboratory services is recognized at the time test results are reported, which approximates when services are provided.
 Services are provided to patients covered by various third-party payer programs including various managed care organizations, as well as the Medicare and Medicaid programs.
 Billings for services under third-party payer programs are included in revenue net of allowances for contractual discounts and allowances for differences between the amounts billed and estimated program payment amounts.
 Adjustments to the estimated payment amounts based on final settlement with the programs are recorded upon settlement as an adjustment to revenue.
-For the three months ended March 31, 2016 and 2015, approximately 9% and 3%, respectively, of our revenues from services were derived directly from the Medicare and Medicaid programs.
-The increase in revenues from laboratory services, including revenue from Medicare and Medicaid programs, is due to the acquisition of Bio-Reference in August 2015.
+For the three months ended March 31, 2017, approximately 21% of our revenues from services were derived directly from the Medicare and Medicaid programs.

-Generally, we recognize revenue from product sales when goods are shipped and title and risk of loss transfer to our customers.
-Our estimates for sales returns and allowances are based upon the historical patterns of product returns and allowances taken, matched against the sales from which they originated, and management's evaluation of specific factors that may increase or decrease the risk of product returns
+We recognize revenue from product sales when persuasive evidence of an arrangement exists, delivery has occurred, collectability is reasonably assured, and the price to the buyer is fixed or determinable, which is generally when goods are shipped and title and risk of loss transfer to our customers.
+Our estimates for sales returns and allowances are based upon the historical patterns of product returns and allowances taken, matched against the sales from which they originated, and our evaluation of specific factors that may increase or decrease the risk of product returns.
+Product revenues are recorded net of estimated rebates, chargebacks, discounts, co-pay assistance and other deductions (collectively, "Sales Deductions") as well as estimated product returns.
+Allowances are recorded as a reduction of revenue at the time product revenues are recognized.